d3fc/d3fc/README.md

 - `grunt check` - run JSHint and JSCS checks
 - `grunt test` - run unit tests and build the visual tests
 - `grunt watch` - watch the source files and rebuild when a change is saved
+- `grunt serve` - start a web server for viewing the visual tests
 - `grunt dev` - run `grunt build`, then `grunt watch`
+- `grunt dev:serve` - run `grunt build`, then `grunt watch` and start a web server for viewing the visual tests
 - `grunt` - check, test and build the project

 ### Visual Tests

 The project includes a number of unit tests, however, because these components are visual in nature, unit testing is not enough.
 This project contains a number of ad-hoc visual tests that are found within the `visual-tests` folder.
 The visual tests are compiled, via [assemble](http://assemble.io/), to create a simple website.
-To view this site, run a [static server](https://gist.github.com/willurd/5720255) from the `visual-tests\dist` folder.
+To view this site, run `grunt serve` or a [static server](https://gist.github.com/willurd/5720255) from the `visual-tests\dist` folder.

 ## License